WGU-Open-edX/openedx-repo-package-checker/README.md

 The script will:
 1. Fetch repositories from the specified GitHub organization (all or specific repo)
 2. Check `package.json`, `package-lock.json`, and `yarn.lock` for the target packages
+   - By default: checks only the repository root
+   - With `--recursive`: searches all subdirectories (e.g., `/frontend/`, `/packages/`, etc.)
-3. Display results showing which repositories contain the packages and their versions
+3. Display results showing which repositories contain the packages, their versions, and file paths
-4. Generate two report files
+4. Generate two report files (exact matches and partial matches)

 ## Output